Shopping for a new Mercedes-Benz SLS AMG GT?

-Styling remains very close to the existing Mercedes-Benz SLS AMG GT, though for the Final Edition, some special colors and accents are added to the sleek, low-slung, cab-rearward proportions--and of course, the iconic gullwing doors.
+Styling for the 2015 model remains very close to the existing Mercedes-Benz SLS AMG GT, though for the limited 350-unit Final Edition, some special colors and accents are added to the sleek, low-slung, cab-rearward proportions--and of course, the iconic gullwing doors.
 Final Edition models get a "carbon fiber effect" hood in black, a carbon fiber front splitter, a fixed rear wing, and exclusive alloy wheels.
 The air inlets in the front bumper are also slightly tweaked for Final Edition models.

 The 2015 Mercedes-Benz SLS AMG GT carries forward the core of last year's car, which was itself updated last for the 2013 model year, raising output from its 6.2-liter V-8 engine to 583 horsepower and 479 pound-feet of torque.
 Transferred to the rear wheels through a seven-speed AMG Speedshift dual-clutch transmission, the SLS AMG GT accelerates to 60 mph in just 3.6 seconds and can hit a top speed of 197 mph.